siamcomm/instashare-social/README.txt

 1. Upload the `instashare` folder to the `/wp-content/plugins/` directory of your WordPress installation
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Congratulations!
-Visit a post or p[age to see your new buttons at the bottom.]
+Visit a post or page to see your new buttons at the bottom.

 == Frequently Asked Questions ==